Achievable logoAchievable logo

 • Sector area: the area inside that slice

-Both rely on the same idea: the central angle tells you what fraction of the whole circle you’re using.
-The fraction is 360∘θ.
-Apply that fraction to:
+Both rely on the same idea: the central angle tells you what fraction of the whole circle you’re working with.
+That fraction is 360∘θ.
+Apply it to:

 • the full circumference to get arc length